 Samaritans' volunteers come from all walks of life: they are working people, students, professionals; they are teens (15 years and older) and they are retirees; they come from a variety of cultural, educational, and religious backgrounds.

 While they do not necessarily share any particular prior experience or training, Samaritans share a deep respect for human life and a desire to reach out to those in pain.
 Samaritans build on these in an extensive training course, learning the skills necessary in work as a telephone befriender.
 Most befrienders find that their work quickly becomes an important part of their life.
 Few things can be as rewarding as knowing that you were there when someone needed you most.

 The more trained volunteer befrienders we have, the more calls we can take.
 It's as simple as that.

 "The most important thing we do is listen.
 Many of our callers have no one to talk to and no one who really listens to what they say.
 I know that us listening to them is greatly appreciated; that makes it rewarding."

 "Volunteering with The Samaritans helps you to be a better listener, which can only help in interpersonal relations outside of Samaritans."

 Would You Make a Good Befriender?

 Come to a Volunteer Orientation at Samaritans, where you'll learn more about our programs, philosophies and practices.
 You'll also have the opportunity to fill out a volunteer application and meet with a Samaritans' staff person or volunteer.

-Call us today at 617 536 2460 or 508 872 1780 or follow the links at left and we'll send you a volunteer packet with a list of upcoming Volunteer Orientation dates.
+Call us today at 617 536 2460 or follow the links at left to submit your information online and you will receive an email with more information about next steps, including a list of upcoming Volunteer Orientation dates.